Sales is a dirty word.

 The good news is that anyone — yes, anyone, even you! — can learn to book more weddings without being “salesy” by following a simple process.

-That’s why we’re so excited to have Mitch Taylor, a Gitomer Certified Sales Advisor and veteran DJ, teach us exactly what we need to do.
+That’s why we’re so excited Mitch Taylor, a Gitomer Certified Sales Advisor and veteran DJ, taught us exactly what we need to do.

 - The perfect answer to the question, “Why should I hire YOU?”